 - TWU Library.
 The librarians in the general reference area can help you find pertinent information on a company from a number of sources:

 2. Business Directories (Standard & Poor, Dun & Bradstreet)

 5. Industry Directories and Journals

-6. The Internet - computer lab and help available in Career Services
+6. The Internet - computer lab and help available in the Career Connections Center

 - Yellow Pages in telephone directories